 You Get All of Those Typically “Not Included” Services Included.

-We are with you throughout the entire process and will guide you through the sometimes confusing issues before and after the sale until you have received your title.
+We are with you throughout the entire Tulum property acquisition process and will guide you through the sometimes confusing issues before, during and after the sale – when you receive your certified title and Fideicomiso documents.

 As a standard practice, we provide private binding contacts between you and the seller, so that you are always on the same page…literally, terms and timing are clearly spelled out.